 Dalmatians' fur is rather short, and not particularly soft even in puppies.
+Plus, if the stories of dog-wool sweaters are to be believed, the "dog smell" doesn't go away.
 Why would anyone want to buy a coat like that?
 Or wear it in public, knowing the source is self-evident and would mark its wearer as a dog-hater?

 Well, generally speaking, high-class fashion has often been more about flashiness than comfort.
 And as to wearing it in public, well, the idea of making a coat out of dogs is so absurd that it seems likely many people would just assume it's fake.
 Although that does kind of kill the point of showing it off...but then, one might assume that the sort of person who'd buy a coat made from dogs would spend most of their time around people who share their...uh...unusual preference.

 In the original novel, Cruella actually bothers to address this factor- She plans to make the front side of her coat Dalmatian and the wrong side made of some other, less conspicuous fur.
 Until the fuss over the abducted puppies dies down, she was going to wear the coat Dalmatian inwards, and then turn the whole furry coat inside-out.

 If Roger and Anita have such big financial problems that they apparently can scarcely afford to feed themselves, then why on earth do they have a Nanny?